 (e) to ensure that the award is consistent with the facilitation of the efficient organisation and performance of work according to the needs of an industry and enterprises within it, balanced with fairness to the employees in the industry and enterprises.

-(2) The Commission shall not make an order under this section until it has given notice to the named parties to the award and UnionsWA, the Chamber, the Mines and Metals Association and the Minister and afforded them an opportunity to be heard in relation to the proposed variations.
+(2) The Commission must not make an order under this section until it has given notice to the named parties to the award and UnionsWA, the Chamber, the Mines and Metals Association and the Minister and afforded them an opportunity to be heard in relation to the proposed variations.

-(3) The Commission shall cause a copy of an order made under this section to be —
+(3) The Commission must cause a copy of an order made under this section to be —

 (a) given to the named parties to the award and to UnionsWA, the Chamber, the Mines and Metals Association and the Minister; and